Shubhankar2403/expense-tracker/README.md

-Here is the updated README that you can copy and paste:

----

 # Transaction Tracker App

 This is a simple transaction tracker app that allows you to manage, display, and remove transactions like income and expenses.
 It includes features such as: